Rashid004/linkedin-clone/README.md

 Usage:

-To utilize the application, users can navigate to the provided URL <h1>** rad-unicorn-0a326c.netlify.app and **</h1>sign up or log in to access the platform's features.
+To utilize the application, users can navigate to the provided URL <div>\*\* <a href="rad-unicorn-0a326c.netlify.app and ">Click to Show</a></div>sign up or log in to access the platform's features.
 Upon authentication, users can create and share posts, interact with other users' posts, and enjoy a dynamic social media experience.

 Deployment: